Patience-Fuglo/Quant-Engineer-Infra-Hybrid-Portfolio/README.md

 You can add this badge and table to your README to showcase your test quality and reliability!

+# Quant Greeks CLI

+## Recent Improvements

+- Refactored and robustly tested the Black-Scholes Greeks calculator and CLI.
+- Added comprehensive input validation for all parameters.
+- The calculator now always returns all Greeks (price, delta, gamma, vega, theta, rho, vanna, vomma, charm, speed, zomma, color), with advanced Greeks set to `0.0` as placeholders for future implementation.
+- Achieved 100% test coverage for the core calculation module and high coverage for the CLI.
+- Improved CLI error handling for invalid arguments and exceptions.
+- Ensured a robust and extensible platform for future enhancements, including the addition of advanced Greeks and further performance improvements.

 ## Learning Outcomes

 - Python CLI construction with `argparse`